algorithmist/algorithmist.github.io/algos/aho_corasick/index.md

 ## The failure function

 The failure function is the meat of Aho-Corasick.
-It is responsible for letting us avoid wasting work in the search process by re-routing paths in the search graph when we find a character in the input with no matching outgoing edge from the current node; rather than returning to the root and starting again, the failure function tells us how to keep going without a full restart whenever possible.
+It is responsible for letting us avoid redundant work in the search process by re-routing paths in the search graph when we find a character in the input with no matching outgoing edge from the current node (i.e. a character mismatch between the input and a keyword).
+Rather than returning to the root and starting again, the failure function tells us how to keep going without a full restart whenever possible.

-The failure function is defined recursively based on the goto function..
-For the first layer of the graph - that is, the set of nodes representing having matched a single character - the failure function is always going to map back to the root.
-The intuition here is simple: If we’ve reached a failure state after matching a single character, then we can’t possibly be in a prefix state for any other keywords and need to go back to the root.
+The failure function is defined recursively based on the goto function.
+For the first layer of the graph --- the set of nodes representing having matched a single character --- the failure function will always map back to the root.
+The intuition here is simple: If we have reached a failure state after matching a single character, then we can't possibly be in a prefix state for any other keywords and need to go back to the root.

-For subsequent layers, the failure function is computed inductively in terms of the failure function for the immediately preceding layer.
-This process works as
+For subsequent layers, we compute the failure function inductively in terms of the failure function for the immediately preceding layer.
+This process works as follows:
-follows:

 1. Consider all states in the preceding layer.
 For each state $r$, find every symbol $a$ with a valid transition out of $r$ to some state $s$.
-1. For each $a$, follow the failure function from $r$ until reaching either the root or a state $t$ such that $t$ has a valid transition for $a$.
+2. For each $a$, follow the failure function from $r$ until reaching either the root or a state $t$ such that $t$ has a valid transition for $a$.
-1. Then, set the value of the failure function for $s$ to be the state $s^’$ reached by transitioning with $a$ from $t$.
+3. Then, set the value of the failure function for $s$ to be the state $s^\prime$ reached by transitioning with $a$ from $t$.
-1. Set the output function for state $s$ to be its original outputs combined with the outputs for $s^’$.
+4. Set the output function for state $s$ to be its original outputs combined with the outputs for
+   $s^\prime$.
-1. Continue for all other $r$ and $a$ in the layer, then move to the next layer.
+5. Continue for all other $r$ and $a$ in the layer, then move to the next layer.

 Intuitively, this process finds the next state in the search graph that could possibly be correct if the current character is actually part of another keyword.
-Merging the output sets in step (4) means that we don’t miss keywords by taking these transitions, but also don’t need to keep restarting the search for every character of the input.
-It’s interesting to think about why there’s only a single failure state for any given state - try it!
+Merging the output sets in step (4) means that we don't miss keywords by taking these transitions, but also don't need to keep restarting the search for every character of the input.
+It's interesting to think about why there's only a single failure state for any given state --- try it!
 (Hint: think about what would happen if, after transitioning to the state specified by the failure function, we fail again on the next character.)

 ## The output function